a-b-street/docs/book/src/proposals/broadmoor.md

 There is an increasing effort to not only look at previous crash sites, but also to consider the _types_ of places where crashes are likely to occur.
-By prioritizing places based on their similarity to crash sites, we can prevent or mitigate future crash sites before they happen.
+By prioritizing places based on their similarity to crash sites, we can prevent or mitigate future crash sites before someone is hurt.
 In this vein, last year Seattle DOT released a
 [safety study](<https://www.seattle.gov/documents/Departments/SDOT/VisionZero/SDOT_Bike%20and%20Ped%20Safety%20Analysis_Ph2_2420(0).pdf>)
 analyzing which physical roadway features that are associated with an increased risk of traffic-related death or serious injury.